ykotseruba/pySTAR-FC/README.md

 Install [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) following the instructions in the official repository.
 There are also good resources elsewhere that describe Docker installation in more detail, for example [this one for Ubuntu 16.04](https://chunml.github.io/ChunML.github.io/project/Installing-NVIDIA-Docker-On-Ubuntu-16.04/).

-Add your name to the docker group so you can run docker commands without sudo
+Add your name to the docker group so you can run docker commands without sudo:
 ```
 usermod -aG docker <yourLoginUsername>
 ```